-There is a reedbed walk accessible from the lower level of the Harrier Hide.
-This walk is approximately 45 minutes and would not be suitable for wheelchairs.
-The entrance to the reedbed walk has two 80 cm doors which lead to a 75 cm door.
+There is a reedbed walk accessible from the lower level of the Harrier Hide that also has 3 hides.
+This walk is approximately 45 minutes to 1.5 hours long and would not be suitable for wheelchairs.

 Customer care support